The Bible Stands Alone

 Even from everlasting to everlasting, You are God" (Psalm 90:2).

-These are the characteristics of a being who is capable of transcending the universe, who could have the power to cause space, time and matter to come into existence at the beginning of time itself.
-Who Himself is uncaused, fulfilling the philosophical reasoning behind the necessity for there to be an uncaused cause.
+These are the characteristics of a being who is capable of transcending the universe, who has the power to cause space, time and matter to come into existence at the beginning of time itself.
+Who Himself is uncaused, fulfilling the philosophical reasoning behind the necessity for there to be an uncaused cause; being personal in nature by revealing Himself not only through His word, but by His creation.

 "Researchers who believe in a personal Creator (and many do) thank their Maker for Earth's placement in one of the darkest regions of the universe.
 Not only are the quantities and locations of the various kinds of dark stuff exactly what advanced life needs, but because of Earth's dark cosmic location, the lights of the universe don't blind us or limit our view.
 Astronomers can see virtually all of the heavens' wonders, including the entirety of the cosmic history.

-Because of these arrangements of placements, not only are we humans able to exist, but are able to observe the universe from the cosmic creation all the way through; to see that the Bible got it right out of all the worlds "holy books".
+Because of these arrangements of placements, not only are we humans able to exist, and even more, having the capacity to comprehend the visible universe around us, we are able to observe the universe from the cosmic creation all the way through; to see that the Bible got it right out of all the worlds holy books.

-If there is a God, we would expect Him to be personal, because we as His creation are personal.
+If there is a God (there is), we would expect Him to be personal, because we as His creation are personal.
 Wouldn't He have reached out to us by now?
 Wouldn't His word be the most translated and read in the history of the world, full of predictive prophecies?
 Wouldn't His word align with what we find in nature?
 The Bible is that word.

 "For the scientist who has lived by his faith in the power of reason, the story ends like a bad dream.
 He has scaled the mountains of ignorance; he is about to conquer the highest peak; as he pulls himself over the final rock, he is greeted by a band of theologians who have been sitting there for centuries." - Robert Jastrow, astronomer